Isa-May/EmoArgumentPool/README.md

 Habernal, I., & Gurevych, I. (2016, August).
 Which argument is more convincing?
 Analyzing and predicting convincingness of web arguments using bidirectional lstm.
 In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 1589-1599.

-If using docker, the project can be started from this url:
+If using docker run 'docker-compose up' and start the project from here:  http://127.0.0.1:8000.